White Sands Test Facility

 ONRT released the Draft White Sands Test Facility Natural Resource Damage Assessment Plan (Draft Plan) in November 2016, and was open for public comment for a period of 30 days thereafter.
 In addition, the ONRT hosted a public meeting in Las Cruces on December 14, 2016 which provided the public an opportunity for dialogue as well as written comments on the Draft Plan.
 No comments were received from the public, nor from the Responsible Party–NASA WSTF, and therefore no significant or substantial changes were made to the Plan.

-ONRT is currently preparing to finalize the Damage Assessment Plan (Plan).
+ONRT released the final White Sands Test Facility Natural Resource Damage Assessment Plan (Plan) on May 8, 2019.
 This Plan will evaluate the impacts of releases of hazardous substances on natural resources and the services provided by those resources.
 The Plan represents the State’s current understanding of the activities that may be necessary to identify and quantify natural resource injuries resulting from the release of hazardous substances from the Site, and to determine the appropriate scale and scope of restoration compensation.
 Inclusion of an activity within the Plan does not guarantee that it will be undertaken, and efforts and analyses not included within the Plan may be deemed necessary at a later date.
 As such, the Plan is not intended to limit the studies that may be undertaken in the course of the assessment, but to provide a framework within which the Trustee will prioritize efforts and implement the Natural Resource Damage Assessment.